IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy-considerations.md

 Rough geolocation can also be useful to tailor content to the client's location simply to improve their experience.
 A search for "coffee shop" can include results of coffee shops within reasonable travel distance from a user rather than generic information about coffee shops, a merchant's website could show brick and mortar stores near the user and a news site can surface locally relevant news stories that wouldn't be as interesting to visitors from other locations.

-## Privacy implications of IP addresses
+## Implications of IP addresses

+### Next-User Implications

+When an attacker uses IP addresses with "good" reputations, the collateral damage poses a serious risk to legitimate service providers, developers, and end users.
+IP addresses may become assocaited with a "bad" reputation from temporal abuse, and legitimate users may be affected by blocklists as a result.
+This unintended impact may hurt the reputation of a service or an end user {{!RFC6269}}.

+### Privacy Implications

 IP addresses are sent in the clear throughout the packet journey over the Internet.
 As such, any observer along the path can pick it up and use it for various tracking purposes.
-Beside basic information about the network or the device, it is possible to associate an IP address to an end user, hence, the relevance of of IP addresses for user privacy.
+Beside basic information about the network or the device, it is possible to associate an IP address to an end user, hence, the relevance of IP addresses for user privacy.
 A very short list of information about user, device, and network that can be obtained via the IP address.

 - Determine who owns and operates the network.
 Searching the WHOIS database using an IP address can provide a range of information about the organization to which the address is assigned, including a name, phone number, and civic address;
 - Through a reverse DNS lookup and/or traceroute the computer name can be obtained, which often contains clues to logical and physical location;